Organizing for Public Ministry

 • Forming collaborative relationships for action.

-Taught online using presentations, small group discussions, role-play, readings, and class participation.
+Taught using presentations, small group discussions, role-play, readings, and class participation.

 Open to GTU students for academic credit (contact the CDSP Registrar to enroll) and to clergy and laity for continuing education credits.